zxch3n/crdt-benchmarks/README.md

 **Notes**
 * The benchmarks were performed on MacBook Pro M1 2020 with 16GB RAM
 * loro-old is the version of loro on 2023-11-10, it's compiled from [this commit](https://github.com/loro-dev/loro/tree/c1613ee680c6a4757e55fcda76e4f5f627daeb56).
-Loro has undergone numerous changes since then, particularly in terms of encoding formats, shifting from a performance-focused version to one that prioritizes compatibility, resulting in significant performance differences.
+Loro has undergone numerous changes since then, particularly in terms of [encoding schema](https://github.com/loro-dev/loro/pull/219), shifting from a performance-focused version to one that prioritizes compatibility, resulting in significant performance differences.
 * There is a more exchaustive benchmark at the bottom that only runs benchmarks on Yjs.
 * `memUsed` only approximates the amount of memory used.
 We run the JavaScript